GrantStenger/n3rp/README.md

 ## Questions
 1. Is collateral required?
 If the NFT needs to be transfered to the borrower's EOA then collateral is likely required.
+2. Do we need to inherit from ERC721?
+PawnBank does not, Takeover does, CRISP does but is also abstract, RICKS inherits from ERC20 and ERC721Holder...
 1. Are all my functions/variables properly scoped?
 2. Do I use memory/storage in the correct places?
 3. Which functions need to be payable?